planetruby/planetruby.github.io/_stars/ryan-davis.md

 Who's the guy who likes to write code with the "More matter, with less art"  Gertrude quote from Hamlet on the blog?

+Ryan is an Evergreener and studied and majored in computer science at the Evergreen State College (TESC) in Olympia, Washington in the Pacific Northwest.

 Ryan started using Ruby in 2000 after taking a workshop from Andy Hunt and Dave Thomas at the Object-Oriented Programming, Systems, Languages, and Applications (OOPSLA) conference - pretty much the same day the Programming Ruby ("Pickaxe") book launched.